 The number and location of intersections may be more restrictive than described herein if deemed necessary by the County Engineer.
-The County Engineer shall base the determination on existing and projected traffic volumes, channelization, signalization, and turning movements generated by the proposed project.
+The County Engineer shall base the determination on existing and projected traffic volumes, channelization, signalization and turning movements generated by the proposed project.

-4.1.1_Intersection and Access Spacing Functional Area

-Access points and intersections are a major source of accidents and congestion.
-Therefore, the spacing of intersections and drivewaysapproaches is a critical element in the planning and design of roadways.
+4.1.1 Intersection and Access Spacing Access points and intersections are a major source of accidents and congestion.
+Therefore, the spacing of intersections and driveways is a critical element in the planning and design of roadways.
 Access spacing can be especially challenging where development takes place on existing roads where land has already been subdivided.
 While property owners have the right to reasonable access, roadway users have the right to freedom of movement and safe roads.
 An objective of these standards is to manage access to land developments while preserving the flow of traffic on County roads.
 Numerous studies have shown that sound access management reduces accidents and improves the operation of roads.
 New access points or intersections should not be located within the functional area of an existing intersection.
-For the purposes of these Standards, an intersection's functional area on the approach leg is considered to include the 95% queue length plus the minimum stopping sight distance measured from the stop line.
-Departure leg spacing shall be minimum stopping sight distance for arterials and 50 feet for local roads measured from the tangent curb line of the cross traffic.